rfadeev/unity-forge-property-drawers/README.md

 }
 ```

-Currenlty property attribute works only for Animator component attached to the same game object.
+Currently property attribute works only for Animator component attached to the same game object.

 ## Caveats